mpainenz/ipms-client/README.md

 # Example code

 In order to make things simple for those who aren't familiar with Programming, most of the more complicated code is wrapped inside a class called TNASConnection.
 You use this class to connect and run commands against IPMS.
-This means connecting to IPMS can be done in only three lines of code.

 ```sh
 ipms_connection = api_client.IPMSConnection(ipms_interface=api_client.IPMS_TRAIN,